dakoctba/scopy/README.md

 # Scopy - Smart Copy

-Scopy is a command-line tool written in Go that allows you to intelligently copy the content of files with specific extensions, respecting exclusion settings and custom formats.
+Scopy is a command-line tool that allows you to intelligently copy the content of files with specific extensions, respecting exclusion settings and custom formats.

 ## Features